 Transform 66 - Outside the Beltway

-The Project involves a major interstate expansion and construction of managed tolled lanes under a Public-Private Partnership 50-year concession arrangement granted by the Virginia Department of Transportation for approximately 22.5 miles of Interstate-66 in Northern Virginia.
+The Project involved a major interstate expansion and construction of managed tolled lanes under a Public-Private Partnership 50-year concession arrangement granted by the Virginia Department of Transportation for approximately 22.5 miles of Interstate-66 in Northern Virginia.

 - Two tolled, managed express lanes (“Express Lanes”) in each direction;